 Now, set up the image like you normally would and find a good composition that has a distance between foreground and background.
 I recommend using an aperture between f/5.6 and f/8, but this might depend on the specific situation.
 Adjust the ISO and Shutter Speed according to normal practices learned from the Exposure Triangle.

 When you’ve prepared your composition and settings, you need to adjust the focus point.
 This can be done by using either Auto Focus or Manual Focus (or a combination of both)

-Start by focusing on the subject closes to your lens and make sure that the nearest foreground is sharp.
-Take an image then adjust the focus point to be slightly further away, for example at the middle ground.
+Start by focusing on the subject closest to your lens and make sure that the nearest foreground is sharp.
+Take an image, then adjust the focus point to be slightly further away, for example, at the middle ground.
 Take another image before moving the focus point even further away.

 Repeat this until you’ve captured enough images to get everything in focus.

-Take a couple extra images if you’re still unsure.
+Take a couple of extra images if you’re still unsure.
 Just in case.

 That’s it!
-The first part of this technique isn’t that difficult and after doing it a couple times you’ll start recognizing how many shots a specific scene requires.
+The first part of this technique isn’t that difficult, and after doing it a couple of times, you’ll start recognizing how many shots a specific scene requires.